runcows/GM4_Datapacks/docs/getting-started.md

 uv run beet cache --clear
 ```

+Additionally, make sure you are running the correct version of Python, as specified above.

 ## Submitting changes
 To submit changes to our modules, start by creating a branch.
 This allows us to review every change separately and allows you to make other changes in the future.
 Make sure you are on the `master` branch when you do this.